 At the end of the second year which consists of integrated system modules, students carry out 6 months of clinical rotations prior to affiliating with a graduate program and thesis mentor in the beginning of the third year of the Program.
 As noted before, this serves as the basis for longitudinal clinical experiences and individualized clinical activities during the PhD years, e.g., Wednesday Evening Clinic at the Primary Care Center of YNHH.

 Keep in mind that the Graduate School requires you obtain two Honors during the first two years of the Program in order to continue in the Program.
 In order to satisfy this Graduate School requirement, there are several courses that first-year students should take.
 The Program's office is here to help you navigate through the PhD Programs and their requirements.
-See Program Handbook (which is currently being updated).
+See Program Handbook.

 - By January of the 3rd year, a thesis lab should be identified